Listen to this article here

 Admittedly, criminal referrals would largely be symbolic in nature.
 The committee lacks prosecutorial powers, and the Justice Department does not need a referral from Congress to investigate crimes as it has its own criminal investigations into the Capitol attack ongoing.

 The committee is weighing criminal referrals for former President Donald Trump and a number of his closest allies, multiple sources tell CNN.

 Jan.
 6 final report announced days after Trump Organization found guilty

-On Tuesday, of two Trump Organization companies for tax fraud and other crimes could prove insurmountable for former President Donald Trump’s hotel and real estate businesses, which are likely to face challenges in lining up lenders, insurers and government contracts, according to legal experts following the ruling.
+On Tuesday, the conviction of two Trump Organization companies for tax fraud and other crimes could prove insurmountable for former President Donald Trump’s hotel and real estate businesses, which are likely to face challenges in lining up lenders, insurers and government contracts, according to legal experts following the ruling.

 “It spells doom for the Trump Organization — I really see it as a death knell,” Bennett Gershman, a professor at Pace University’s law school and a former prosecutor in the New York State Anti-Corruption Office, told CBS MoneyWatch.
 “It would be implausible for any responsible lending institution, bank, insurance company or institutions that provide financial support for companies to have anything to do with the Trump Organization now.”

 The verdict, handed down on Tuesday, found the two companies — the Trump Corporation and Trump Payroll Corporation — guilty on all 17 criminal counts.

 Although the Trump Organization could face up to $1.6 million in fines, legal experts said the penalty is negligible compared with the potential impact of collateral consequences, especially for a business that relies on banks and insurers to operate its hotels, golf courses and other properties.